hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 >The amount of baffle step compensation was determined from how I thought most users would place the speaker (in close proximity to the rear wall).
 I could easily change the BSC if someone places it far out into the room and / or wants it voiced differently.
 There's always the tradeoff of output capability / sensitivity in the midband and I wanted to keep the sensitivity more reasonable.
 The tuning is also slightly overdamped which contributes to what you measured as well.

 So, Rick can adjust this amount of trim *or* you can use a DSP shelf-filter to boost this back up.
 Personally, in my initial listening tests I actually really, really liked the bass.
 I will discuss this more in the subjective evaluation below and give some of my thoughts on this.

+Another thing that stood out to me was the lack of midrange resonance I measured in Buchardt's S400 speaker and that I believe I have seen in other speakers using a passive radiator in the rear.

 <br>